eupraxialabs/sakai-codefresh/README.md

 	* BINARY_RELEASE=11.3,... // Choose a release and don't build the code just test binary releases (fast)
 	* DB_IMAGE=mysql,mariadb,sakaiproject/oracle // Choose the database docker image
 	* DB_VERSION=5.6.27,5.5.54,oracle-xe-11g,oracle-12c
+	* SAKAI_IMAGE_NAME=sakaiproject/sakai // The name for the sakai image (If you want to promote to a public registry use your-registry-user/sakai)
 	* SAKAI_TAG=my_tag_name // Use this to tag your new sakai image, master, v11.3, PRxxx, ...

 ## Build a binary release